 This week-long residential sports camp is designed for youth, ages 9-19, who are blind, visually impaired or deaf-blind.
 Youth explore sports and recreational activities in a safe environment with instructors who have expertise in adaptive techniques.
 Camp Abilities Nebraska is co-sponsored by Boys Town National Research Hospital and Outlook Nebraska, Inc.

 This annual event offers an accessible Easter egg hunt for children with visual impairments and their siblings.
 Children search for eggs by listening for a beeping sound.
 Children receive braille or large print books, stuffed animals, prizes, treats, refreshments and photos with the Easter bunny.
 The event is held the Saturday before Easter weekend at the Boys Town home campus.

 Seminars, conferences and workshops are provided for children, parents, teachers of the visually impaired and other professionals who work with children who experience vision loss.

 Arts and cultural performances are provided with the organizations WhyArts? and the Nebraska Foundation for Visually Impaired Children.

-- Consultative services are available to community venues, such as museums, with focus on optimizing the accessibility for persons with visual impairments.
+Consultative services are available to community venues, such as museums, visual and performing arts, and public and private facilities with an emphasis on optimizing accessibility for persons with visual impairments.

-- Educational presentations regarding blindness and visual impairment are offered to lay and professional audiences.
+Educational presentations regarding blindness and visual impairment are offered to parents, professionals and community audiences.